pddsg/showcase/README.md

 Feel welcome to browse around.
 This is a fair assessment of how I’ve been refining my data analysis and modelling skills to shape myself from industrial analytical chemist to citizen data scientist.

 There are always too many low-hanging fruits.
 And yes, I use AI for Python and SQL, because AI is a good teacher.
 For JSL I rely heavily on the [JMP User Community](https://community.jmp.com/) - here's [my user profile](https://community.jmp.com/t5/user/viewprofilepage/user-id/15435).

+P.s.: In case you're wondering why this repo shows it contains 100% Python, this is due to JSL not yet being recognized by GitHub, and not because I didn't try fixing it with a <code>.gitattributes</code> file.